 Week day morning routines can be crazy busy – lots of people with places to be by a certain time!
 If children are rushed they’ll go into school this way which really can affect their learning so it is important for their morning to start off calm and relaxed.
 Children thrive on routine; they need to know what is going to happen and when it will happen in the knowledge this will not change.

-Here are some tips and ideas of how to help your mornings run smoothly.
+Here are some tips and ideas of how to help you to organise your mornings, so they can run smoothly.
 Some are incredibly simple yet highly effective.
 They have all been tried and tested, most of them at Breen Towers!

 Consider getting up before the children are up